detomon/godot-assorted-controls/README.md

 ## Installation

+1. Search for `Assorted Controls` in the `AssetLib` editor tab.
+2. Download and install the plugin.
+3. Enable the plugin in the project settings via the `Plugins` tab.

+or...

 1. Clone this repository or download the archive.
 2. Copy the folder `addons/detomon.assorted-controls` to your project's `addons` folder (create it if needed).
 3. Enable the plugin in the project settings via the `Plugins` tab.